 Salmon farmers add a chemical called canthaxanthin to their food to dye their meat pink.
 Canthaxanthin is linked to retinal damage in humans.

 If you fell into a volcano, you’d float on the lava instead of melting.

 This is because the molten goo’s density is so thick that you would just land on it and ‘float’ until you burst into flames.

 The average person produces about half a pint of sweat each day from their feet.

-With 250,000 sweat glands, it’s no surprise that feet are one of the body’s sweatiest parts!
+With 250,000 sweat glands, it’s no surprise that the feet are one of the body’s sweatiest parts!

 It takes 600 cows to make one season’s worth of NFL footballs.

-The Wilson Sporting Goods Co. in Ohio has been the NFL football supplier since 1941 and makes more than 2 million footballs of different types each year.
+In Ohio, the Wilson Sporting Goods Co. has been the NFL football supplier since 1941 and makes more than 2 million footballs of different types each year.